junyanz/MCILBoost/README.md

 ## Installation
 * Download and unzip the code.
-* For Linux users, type "chmod +x MCILBoost";
+  - For Linux users, type "chmod +x MCILBoost".
 * Open Matlab and run "demoToy.m".
-* To use command line interface, see "Command Usage";
+* To use command line interface, see "Command Usage".
-* To use Matlab functions, see "MATLAB helper functions"; You can modify "SetParamsToy.m" and "demoToy.m" to run your own experiments.
+* To use Matlab functions, see "Matlab helper functions"; You can modify "SetParamsToy.m" and "demoToy.m" to run your own experiments.

 ## Quick Examples